-Ah the public transport system … the one place where I always am able to find something to rant about and while it has been a while – the other day I saw something that made me laugh quietly.
-So first, lets set the scene.
+Ah, the public transport system … the one place where I always can find something to rant about and while it has been a while – the other day I saw something that made me laugh quietly.
+So first, let us set the scene.

 However twenty minutes into the one bus journey I would say was like being taken to Heaven by Angels turned into a bitter debate.
-At the next stop a couple got on with a double size pram – basically had either twins or two young baby siblings and holy shit did the man who just got on had a right fit with his mouth.
+At the next stop, a couple got on with a double-size pram – had either twins or two young baby siblings and holy shit did the man who just got on had a right fit with his mouth.

 Man B (the one who was a couple) started bitching that Man A (disabled person) was taking up the spot THEY needed to keep their children safe.
-Now I do not know if that is true or not but I do remember the debates where Man B was saying that people could help Man A on to a seat and then fold up the wheel chair and then I remember a counter debate saying about what if there was a fire etc. And then there was another debate where the couple could fold up the pram and keep the baby on their laps and the worst part of that debate is how they actually yelled fuck you – what if we wanted to bring shopping home and we can not take this spot.
+Now I do not know if that is true or not but I do remember the debates where Man B was saying that people could help Man A onto a seat and then fold up the wheelchair and then I remember a counter-debate saying about what if there was a fire etc. And then there was another debate where the couple could fold up the pram and keep the baby on their laps and the worst part of that debate is how they yelled fuck you – what if we wanted to bring shopping home and we can not take this spot.

-Now I do understand people use transport for shopping but if you had to bring shopping back either you would do it in bunch, hope there is room but not use the spot for wheel chairs or a pram just so you can keep your bags on it and “always” get a spot for your shopping even where the public bit is filled with shopping.
+Now I do understand people use transport for shopping but if you had to bring shopping back either you would do it in the bunch, hope there is room but not use the spot for wheelchairs or a pram just so you can keep your bags on it and “always” get a spot for your shopping even where the public bit is filled with shopping.

-Either way I do wonder if those spots are really safe – I can’t really think they would be unless by safe they meant so you don’t have to handle your children while on the bus.
+Either way, I do wonder if those spots are safe – I can’t think they would be unless by safe they meant so you don’t have to handle your children while on the bus.

 Which leaves this to you a lot now – who do you think should have the spot first – a person with a disability or someone with a pram?
 And don’t pick choice into a matter when it comes to children as some people who are unable to walk may have done it to themselves (such as a person who copied something from TV) just as much as someone decided to have children